anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JWS Signature

-The plege MUST sign the PVR artifact using its IDevID credential following the definitions of {{Section 3.4 of !I-D.ietf-anima-jws-voucher}}.
+The pledge MUST sign the PVR artifact using its IDevID credential following the definitions of {{Section 3.4 of !I-D.ietf-anima-jws-voucher}}.